This is a great resource for answers, help, & advice to aquarium and pond questions not found elsewhere; With regular posts & article updates.

 *These Octopus prefer the warmer waters that most home aquariums provide and generally the Blue Ring Octopus thrives much better than the Brown Octopus; however the poison problem in my opinion often over rides this “plus” (even though I have kept them).

-Here are some important points for success in keeping a Brown & Blue Ring Octopus vulgaris and bimaculoides:
+Here are some important resources for success in keeping a Brown & Blue Ring Octopus:

 *Most Brown Octopus that are commonly available are cold water preferring so an aquarium under 75 F is best (under 70 F is better).